JayCabasag/nx-quizzify/README.md

 ## Quizzify Server

 The Quizzify Server is the backend application for the Quizzify platform.
-It handles authentication, manages quizzes, questions, and user responses, and provides the necessary APIs for the Quizzify Client to interact with.
-The server is built using [insert backend technology/framework here], and its code resides in the `quizzify-server` directory.
+It is built using NestJS, a progressive Node.js framework, and utilizes MongoDB for data storage.
+The server handles authentication, manages quizzes, questions, and user responses, and provides the necessary APIs for the Quizzify Client to interact with.
+The server code resides in the `quizzify-server` directory.

 ## Quizzify Client

 The Quizzify Client is the frontend application for the Quizzify platform.
-It provides a user-friendly interface for users to browse quizzes, take quizzes, and view their quiz history.
-The client is built using [insert frontend technology/framework here], and its code resides in the `quizzify-client` directory.
+It is built using Angular, a popular TypeScript-based web application framework.
+The client provides a user-friendly interface for users to browse quizzes, take quizzes, and view their quiz history.
+The client code resides in the `quizzify-client` directory.

 ## Getting Started

 To get started with Quizzify, follow these steps:

 1. Clone the repository: `git clone https://github.com/your-username/quizzify.git`
-2. Install the dependencies: `cd nx-quizzify && npm install`
+2. Install the dependencies: `cd quizzify && npm install`
 3. Start the Quizzify Server: `nx serve quizzify-server`
 4. Start the Quizzify Client: `nx serve quizzify-client`